A CUTTING-EDGE CURRICULUM FOR THE MODERN LAWYER

 This course provides an introduction to the law of business organizations, with primary focus on corporations, partnerships and LLCs.
 The course includes discussion of different forms of business organizations including the mechanics of forming different types of business organizations, selecting an entity type, corporate governance, the role of the shareholder, and mergers and acquisitions.
 Students will also explore securities issuances and typical capitalization structures, along with a brief introduction to securities regulatory matters.
 No prior background in business law or economics is assumed.
 This course serves as the principal gateway to further study and practice in the business law field of corporate and securities law, and is relevant both to those who would form and represent business entities as well as those who contemplate engaging in litigation involving business entities.

-The modern legal practice requires a high-level of proficiency with technology.
+Modern legal practice requires a high level of proficiency with technology.
 Attorneys without these skills generate additional costs for law firms and clients.
 The Lunsford Academy instructs students in the efficient use of standard office technology in the practice of law and introduces them to legal technology products designed specifically for attorneys as well as the products that compete with lawyers.

 Students will become efficient users of standard office software typically used by lawyers in practice, such as word processing, spreadsheets, and pdf documents.
 In a competitive legal market, lawyers who are proficient in the use of office software will reduce costs for their employers, clients, and their own businesses.